 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Indiana law provides the courts and the BMV with the authority to suspend a motorist's driving privileges when certain traffic violations have been committed

-Drivers who accumulate two (2) judgments within a ten (10) year period of operating a motor vehicle while intoxicated resulting in death or operating a motor vehicle with blood alcohol content of eight-hundredths (.08) percent or more resulting in death will have their driving privileges suspended for life.
+Drivers who, within a 10 year period, accumulate two judgments from the above list will have their driving privileges suspended for 10 years.
+Drivers who accumulate two judgments within a 10 year period of operating a motor vehicle while intoxicated resulting in death or operating a motor vehicle with blood alcohol content of .08 percent or more resulting in death will have their driving privileges suspended for life.

 Indiana law provides that a person who is convicted of operating a vehicle while suspended as a HTV may have his/her driving privileges suspended for a period set by the court.